lbakman/conan_packager/README.md

 # conan_packager

 This is an attempt to integrate conan into my TeamCity build system.
 This was created when conan was still version 0.6 something and since conan has evolved a lot since I am not sure that it is really required any more.
-That is something I intend to find out.

 I use it in five steps: